 Introduction to the basic principles of pharmacology and to the broad spectrum of commonly used prescriptive medications in the promotion of human health and adaptation.
 Historical and cultural perspectives and current pharmacological principles addressed.
 Role of the professional nurse in administering medication, client education, cultural diversity, and drug abuse prevention.
-Prerequisites: NURS 320, 330, 340, 350; Co-requisites: 360, 375
+Prerequisites: NURS 330, 340, 350.

-NURS 320 - Concepts and Fundamentals of Professional Nursing $(7\ cr\ hrs)$
+NURS 320 - Concepts and Fundamentals of Professional Nursing (7 cr hrs)